 HID Global buys Integrated Engineering

-IRVINE, Calif.--HID Global, a division of Assa Abloy and access control manufacturer, announced in late February the purchase of Integrated Engineering, an Amsterdam-based company that develops and manufactures contactless smart card solutions.
+IRVINE, Calif.--HID Global, a division of Assa Abloy and an access control manufacturer, announced last week the purchase of Integrated Engineering, an Amsterdam-based company that develops and manufactures contactless smart card solutions.
 Terms of the deal were not released.